eic/drich-dev/doc/tutorials/2-geometry-code.md

 ## Geometry Code

 Now let's explore the geometry code.
-The recording of this tutorial goes through the code interactively; here we just provide links to the code that was shown.
-These links are permalinks, from the time this tutorial was given, so be sure to also take a look at the most recent versions.
+The recording of this tutorial goes through the code interactively; here we just provide a reference of the code that was shown.

 ### Common Files
 - `compact/`: these are "compact `xml` files"